 I am thankful for every person who contacts me or comes into office as I know they are trusting me and working on vulnerability to make desired changes in their life.
 I have high standards when it comes to creating an environment that fosters a judgement free, confidential, and safe space to work on the things that bring you to therapy.
 I truly believe we all have strengths & skills that when discovered or enhanced are perfectly unique to you and your life.

-In the winter of 2018 our family dog, Pete, became certified at a therapy dog and joined me as my partner.
+In the winter of 2018 our family dog, Pete, became certified at a therapy dog and joined me as my office partner.
 It has been such a joy to watch him grow from a shy, fearful dog to a bold, curious dog who is excited to see clients and knows just when to come give some extra comfort.
 Pete is a lab/shepherd mix who joined our family in 2009 after I saw him laying under a bridge following several days of rain.
-He had been injured and treated poorly.
+He had been badly injured and treated poorly.
 With the help of Heartland Lab Rescue, he was fully treated and now uses his story and life to help others.
 Pete has been certified and insured through Human Animal Link of Oklahoma Foundation (H.A.L.O.).

 A bit about